Lean Construction: Maximum Value, Minimum Waste

 What is Lean Construction?

 Lean construction is based on the principle of increasing value and minimizing waste.
 It revolves around the concept of construction which employs various measures to reduce wasted time, effort, and resources while producing higher-quality outputs.
-The main objective of lean construction is to eliminate or at least minimize waste at every opportunity.
+The main objective of Lean construction is to eliminate or at least minimize waste at every opportunity.

 The construction industry typically operates under a “more is more” philosophy, but Lean construction turns that concept on its head.
 This philosophy takes a lot from Lean manufacturing.